 Look out for the tourist information booths at airports, railway stations or bus stations, the guides manning the booths speak good English and do give good tips on where to visit, directions, train and bus schedules.

-Reasoably priced accomodations can be found at motels with pricing ranging from NTD1,000 to NTD1,200 for a room for two.
-A some places where accomodations were pricier we stayed in a room for four or six pax.
+Reasonably priced accommodations can be found at motels with pricing ranging from NTD1,000 to NTD1,200 for a room for two.
+At some places where accommodations were pricier we stayed in a room for four or six pax.
 Some were B&Bs where breakfast was inclusive.
-Do note that accomodations in Taipei cost more.
+Do note that accommodations in Taipei cost more.

 For most of the places we did not pre-book rooms.
 Online prebooking was made for Taipei, Sun Moon Lake and Taroko Gorge.
 For hotels/motels, search the web for accommodations searching sites like Agoda.com, Booking.com or Hotels.com.
 HotelsCombined. com which provides comparative rates.
 Most of these sites allow bookings to be cancelled three days before the staying dates; but do not that some accommodations themselves do not allow this feature.
 For details of our accommodations, refer to the day to day blogs.

 Most of the accommodations allowed us to bring our bagged foldies into the room.
 Others let us use the store rooms at the ground floor, as a precaution we lock our bikes when put into these store rooms.

 Taiwan has a wide range of delicious food sold at many eateries ranging from small road-side stalls to large restaurants.
 Often it is at the smaller towns and villages that we find good and unique local food.
 An odd thing though, at the cities and larger towns food stalls do not sell drinks, one would have to go to another shop or a convenience store to get them.